briankoco/varbench/README.md

 This will allow you to run a kernel that does nothing but issue system calls.

+__Disclaimer__: the operating system stressor kernel leverages the system call fuzzer [Syzkaller](https://github.com/google/syzkaller) to build workloads that only issue system calls. __Be warned__: running this workload may crash your operating system kernel, particularly if it is old

 ### Running

 ```
 mpirun -np <n procs> [any other MPI options] ./varbench -k <kernel> [any other varbench options]